A credit card balance transfer moves high-interest debt to another credit card with a lower interest rate.

-The new interest rate on the balance you transfer may be either 0% or a special low rate for a limited time.
+- Lower interest rate – The new interest rate on the balance you transfer may be either 0% or a special low rate.

 If you're struggling with your credit card repayments, a balance transfer might not be right for you.
 There are better options to get your debt under control.

-How to make a balance transfer work for you
+How to get the most out of a balance transfer

-If you're considering a credit card balance transfer, here's what to do to make sure it works for you.
+Here's what to do to make sure a credit card balance transfer works for you.

-Be realistic about what you can afford to repay in that limited time.
+Be realistic about what you can afford to repay.

 Limit spending on your new card